OpenPIV/openpiv-python/README.md

 ## Warning

-The OpenPIV python version is still in beta state.
+The OpenPIV python version is still in its *beta* state.
 This means that it still might have some bugs and the API may change.
 However, testing and contributing is very welcome, especially if you can contribute with new algorithms and features.

-Development is currently done on a Linux/Mac OSX environment, but as soon as possible Windows will be tested.
-If you have access to one of these platforms please test the code.

 ## Test it without installation
 Click the link - thanks to BinderHub, Jupyter and Conda you can now get it in your browser with zero installation: